jshprentz/meetup2xibo/docs/man/summarize-m2x-logs.rst

 .. option:: -t <EMAIL_TO>, --to <EMAIL_TO>

-   Generate an email message to this address or space separated addressses.
+   Generate an email message to this address or to space separated addressses.
 Overrides --mappings option.
    (default: no email message)